RekerLab/DeltaClassifier/Results/README.md

 #### RandomForest
 * Provides results for 3x10-fold cross-validation on 230 cross-merged benchmarking datasets for Random Forest.

+#### ScaffoldSplit
+* Provides results for 80-20 Scaffold Split results on 230 cross-merged benchmarking datasets for five models.

 #### XGBoost
 * Provides results for 3x10-fold cross-validation on 230 cross-merged benchmarking datasets for XGBoost.